 This section discusses the results of the SELDM modeling for Ricks Creek by comparing the existing conditions (No-action Alternative) and the proposed conditions (Action Alternative) model results.
 Table 2-10 gives the surface water quality standards for the beneficial uses represented in the upstream watershed and the percentage of simulated storms during which the downstream concentration of each pollutant of concern would be expected to equal or exceed the surface water quality standards.
-Table 2-11 gives the central range of concentrations that could be reasonably expected in Ricks Creek downstream of the project for the No-action Alternative and the percent change in each end of the central range (80% and 20% of storms) between the No-action Alternative and the Action Alternative.
+Table 2-11 gives the central range of concentrations that could be reasonably expected in Ricks Creek downstream of the project for the No-action Alternative and the Action Alternative and the Action Alternative.